 Me: It’s either that or the IRA dressed really strangely in the 1980s.

 Sue: Hey!
 He was only smoking a rollie!
 Jesus, that’s a bit harsh.

 One of the survivors of this bloodbath is none other than…

-Sue: Rodney!
+Sue: Rodney Bewes!
 He’s the last person I expected to turn up in Doctor Who.

-Having said that, Sue is really pleased with the way things have begun:
+Having said that, Sue is extremely pleased with this story’s trajectory so far.

 The leader of this death squad is Commander Lytton.
 He is played by Maurice Colbourne.

 Sue: He was in that stupid Gangsters programme that you made me watch when we lived in the caravan.
 The one where they all turned to the camera at the end and gave up.
 That one.

 Me: Stupid?
 STUPID?
 That’s even worse than what you said about Snakedance!